wp-plugins/events-made-easy/readme.txt

 * Bugfix: ical fix for multiday allday events (they ended a day too soon)
 * Bugfix: use str_replace for replacing placeholders, to avoid issues with replacement strings containing $13 (preg_replace interprets those as backreferences)
 * Bugfix: the booking price is now shown correctly as floating point, not just ainteger
+* Bugfix: correct the placeholder replacement sequence for attendees and bookings

 = 1.2.4 =
 * Bugfix: prevent double header/footer appearance in event lists